pichik/pfolio/README.md

 ## Setup

 Setup .wwconfig and add it to your home directory.
+Make sure that `assets` and `templates` are in the directory specified in config.

 ## Usage
-Login to your website with /login?token=[token from .wwconfig]
+Login to your website with /login?token=[token]

 **Application have 2 parts**
 1. Collecting data from blind XSS